 Working to simplify budgets and public finance documents to strengthen the capacity of citizens to hold governments accountable.

 Vanessa Paranjothy - Singapore

 Changing mindsets and making periods a problem of the past by providing women in underprivileged communities with menstrual cups through a “buy one, give one” model.

 Advancing sustainable development through a gender-sensitive and youth-centric approach.

-For more information about the program, including the application process for the 2019-2020 class, go to: president.columbia.edu/obama-scholars-program.
-For more information on the Obama Foundation Scholars Program, go to: obama.org/scholars.
+For more information about the program, including the application process for the 2019-2020 class, go to: president.columbia.edu/obama-scholars-program Opens in a new tab.
+For more information on the Obama Foundation Scholars Program, go to: obama.org/programs/scholars.

 About the Obama Foundation: